databrix-org/demo-databrix.org-yuqiang/README.md

 ## Step 3: Run the frontend and backend Server

-1. Activate the new environment.
-Run code `pipenv shell`

-2. Run the backend Server.
+1. Run the backend Server.
 Run code: `uvicorn backend_main:app --reload`

-3. Do not close this Terminal and Open another Terminal.
+2. Do not close this Terminal and Open another Terminal.

-4. Open the directory of Repo in second Terminal.
+3. Open the directory of Repo in second Terminal.
 Using `cd C:\path\to\repo`

-5. Activate the virtual environment you have created in strp 2.
-Run code `pipenv shell`
+4. Activate the virtual environment you have created in step 2.
+Run code `python -m pipenv shell`

-6. Run the frontend Server.
+5. Run the frontend Server.
 Run code: `streamlit run Homepage.py`